rubik/rubik.github.io/content/post/ab-testing-inference.md

 * the probability of making a wrong decision.

-There are three possible scenarios in which a very low p-value below the significance threshold (e.g. $0.0001$) can be observed, all logically valid:
+There are three possible scenarios in which a very low p-value below the significance threshold can be observed, all logically valid:

 1. the null hypothesis is not true;
 2. the null hypothesis is true, but a very rare outcome is observed;